petrasvestartas/compas_wood/docs/description.rst

     * | division length | shift | type |
     * { 1000, 0.5, 1,  1000, 0.5, 10 ,  1000, 0.5, 20 ,  1000, 0.5, 30 ,  1000, 0.5, 40 ,  1000, 0.5, 50 }

+Code implementation:
+    * how to a custom construct joint
+        *   string, name of a joint e.g. "ss_e_ip_0"
+        *   std::vector<CGAL_Polyline> m[2] - 2 plines lists, where 1st list are bottom and 2nd are top plines
+        *   std::vector<CGAL_Polyline> f[2] - 2 plines lists, where 1st list are bottom and 2nd are top plines
+        *   std::vector<char> - list of boolean types for the "m" array, length matches m list length
+        *   std::vector<char> - list of boolean types for the "f" array, length matches f list length
+    * |check| joint class that stores adjacency information
+    * |check| change-basis transformation from unit tile to joint volume defined by two rectangles
+    * |check| assignment of joints based and search categories and connection types
+    * |uncheck| store each parameterized joint inside std::unordered_map<string, joint> that is not remapped yet